Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

 - Cashew Milk: It has a creamy texture and mild flavor, perfect for vegan cheesecakes.

-- Buttermilk: For a lighter feel, mix plant milks with an acid like lemon juice or vinegar.
+- Buttermilk: For a lighter feel, mix plant milk with an acid like lemon juice or vinegar.

 Using these substitutes opens up cheesecake to everyone.
 It also lets food lovers try different aspects of this favorite dessert.